WHO CAN SUBMIT

 The Programme Committee welcomes proposals in both official languages.

-The 250-WORD abstract should outline the argument or inquiry to be developed, identify the method of analysis to be used (if applicable), and show the theoretical significance of what is proposed in relation to existing scholarship in the field.
+• show the theoretical significance of what is proposed in relation to existing scholarship in the field; and

 ACCESS – CHANGES TO PROPOSALS

 Presenters will be considered as possible chairs or discussants.
-Given that a successful conference depends on having, not only paper-givers, but chairs and discussants, the CPSA strongly encourages participants to pro-actively offer their services in either/both of these roles to any of our 16 section heads and/or be willing if a request is made.
+Given that a successful conference depends on having, not only paper-givers, but chairs and discussants, the CPSA strongly encourages participants to proactively offer their services in either or both of these roles/in either or both official languages to any of our 22 section heads and/or be willing if a request is made.

 SUBMISSION PROCESS

-When you receive the acceptance of your proposal, you and the other panelists will be required to confirm your intent to present it at the conference.
+• When you receive the acceptance of your proposal, you will be required to confirm your intent to present it at the conference.

 TYPES OF PROPOSALS